sathvik-spartan/The-Complete-Guide-to-Aptitude/CONTRIBUTING.md

 3. Commit and push your changes
 4. Create a Pull Request

-### 📌 Rules
+### Rules
-- Keep your content clean and clear.
+- Keep your content clean and clear, preferably straight to the point.
 - Use markdown for notes and quizzes.
 - Keep problems original or cite sources.

-Happy contributing! 💡